 Beware!
 These Odors Indicate Your Tea Isn’t of Good Quality

-The scent is the most immediate aspect to greet you before drinking .
+The scent is the most immediate aspect to greet you before .
 A pleasant aroma refreshes the mind, while an off-odor is displeasing and makes the tea uncomfortable to drink.
 If you detect any of these unpleasant odors, be cautious.

 Beware!
 These Odors Indicate Your Tea Isn't of Good Quality-1